tengrommel/example/algorithms/readme.md

 ## LinkedList
 > LinkedList is a sequence of nodes that have properties and a reference to the next new node in the sequence.

+It is a linear data structure that is used to store data.

+The data structure permits the addition and deletion of components from any node next to another node.

+They are not stored contiguously in memory, which makes them different arrays.

+## The Node class
+> The Node class has an integer typed variable with the name property.

+The class has another variable with the name nextNode, which is a node pointer.

+Linked list will have a set of nodes with integer properties, as follows:

+    // Node class
+    type Node struct {
+        property int
+        nextNode *Node
+    }

+**The LinkedList class**
+> The LinkedList class has the headNode pointer as its property.
+By traversing to nextNode from headNode, you can iterate through the linked list, as shown in the following

+    // LinkedList class
+    type LinkedList struct {
+        headNode *Node
+    }

+The different methods of the LinkedList class, such as AddToHead, IterateList, LastNode, AddToEnd, NodeWithValue, AddAfter, and the main method, are discussed in the following sections.

+**The AddToHead method**
+> The AddToHead method adds the node to the start of the linked list.